Who is new Love Island contestant Teddy Soares?

 Recent episodes of the ITV2 series have seen the end of Sharon and Aaron and Kaz and Toby, with Chloe and Toby sharing a kiss on Thursday’s show (8 July).

-However, the episode ended with a teaser that another bombshell contestant will be joining the show on Friday (9 July).
+The latest boy to arrive in the villa is Teddy Soares, a senior financial consultant from Manchester.
+Since his arrival on Friday (9 July), Teddy has been mostly chatting to four of the girls: Sharon, Kaz, Faye, and Rachel.

-The new boy is Teddy Soares, a senior financial consultant from Manchester.
+Tonight’s episode (12 July) will see Teddy choose which girl he wants to couple up with.

 Teddy told ITV that he’s appearing on Love Island in hope of finding a new partner and describes himself as a relationship guy.